Dispersion based Recurrent Neural Network Model for Methane Monitoring in Albertan Tailings Ponds: Problem Formulation and Framework

-where $u(\vec{x},t)$ is the mass concentration, $q(\vec{x},t)$ is a source (or sink) and $J$ is mass flux due to diffusion ($J_D$) and advection ($J_A$), and $\vec{x}$ and $t$ denote space and time respectively.
-In our framework, we learn the concentration $u(\vec{x},t)$ from the methane concentration data measured by the weather station.
-Assuming negligible sinks, the function $q$ defined from the MMs, which helps to learn the unknown function $\nabla.J$.
-Since we fix the coordinates of the source (OSTPs) and weather stations in space, $u$ and $q$ are independent of spatial coordinates.
-We are more interested to explore the relationship of these two functions ($u$ and $q$) to various input variables involving atmospheric parameters and/or hydrocarbon degradation.
-Given the input dataset $\mathbf{x} = [\mathbf{x}_{dil},\mathbf{x}_{atm},\mathbf{t}]^T\in\mathbb{R}^{d+1}$ (where $\mathbf{x}_{dil}$ is built from solutions of the MMs and $\mathbf{x}_{atm}$ is built from the real-time weather station measurements), the methane concentrations and emissions are trained using the parameterization below in Eq. \eqref{eq:champ_for1} and Eq. \eqref{eq:champ-for}.
+Given the input dataset $\mathbf{x} =[\mathbf{x}_{atm},\mathbf{x}_{dil},\mathbf{t}]^T\in\mathbb{R}^{d+1}$, where $\mathbf{x}_{dil}$ is built from simulated data from MMs and $\mathbf{x}_{atm}$ is built from the real-time weather station measurements, the CH$_4$ concentrations and emissions are trained using the parameterization below in Eq. \eqref{eq:DIRNN_for1} and \eqref{eq:DIRNN-for}.
 Output of the first network $u_{\bar{\Theta}}$ gives the predicted methane concentration.
-We then concatenate this output with atmospheric parameters $\mathbf{x}_{atm}$ since those are the only variables that can potentially affect diffusion/advection, and use it as an input to the second neural network that estimates $\nabla.J$.
-The the exact form of the outputs are given by
+We then concatenate this output with atmospheric parameters $\mathbf{x}_{atm}$ (since those are the only variables that can potentially affect diffusion/advection), and use it as an input to the second neural network that estimates $\nabla.J$.
+The exact form of the outputs are given by

-where $\sigma$ denotes the activation function and Grad$_t(\cdot)$ denotes the partial time derivative of the output $u_{\bar{\Theta}}$.
+where $\sigma$ denotes the activation function, Grad$_t(\cdot)$ denotes the partial time derivative of the output $u_{\bar{\Theta}}$ and $q_{\theta}(\mathbf{x},t)$ denotes the learned parameterized source emissions.
 Alternatively, the function to define $\nabla.J$ can also be represented with a known basis such as a polynomial basis.
 This can be used when trying to decipher the important variables affecting the diffusion/advection terms.
-Eq. \eqref{eq:champ-for} thus modifies to
+Eq. \eqref{eq:DIRNN-for} thus modifies to

 where $\mathcal{P}([z_1,\cdots,z_n]) = [1,z_1,\cdots,z_n,z_1z_2,\cdots,z_{n-1}z_n,z_1^2,\cdots,z_n^2]$.